MileHacker Logo

 Local Essentials & What Not to Forget

 Carry small denominations of Indonesian Rupiah (IDR 20,000, 50,000) for local purchases and bargaining.
-Bring specialized dietary supplements if needed, as well as specific brands of cosmetics or medications, which might be hard to find or expensive locally.
+Bring specialized dietary supplements if needed, in addition to specific brands of cosmetics or medications, which might be hard to find or pricey to buy locally.
 High-quality sunscreen is also often more expensive or limited in variety locally.

 Don't Forget